-$\checkmark$ This protocol begins with sending the DICOM data of the pre-operative CT scan to the medical engineers at a third-party virtual surgical planning company.
+✓ DICOM file of the pre -operative CT scan is sent to the medical technicians for virtual surgical planning company.

-$\checkmark$ The recommended slice thickness of the CT scan is less than 1.0 mm in order to have adequate surface detail on which accurate surgical guides and implants can be manufactured.
+\checkmark In order to have adequate surface details the recommended slice thickness of the CT scan is kept <1.0 mm on which accurate surgical guides and implants can be manufactured.

-$\checkmark$ A Web meeting then takes place between the surgeon and the engineer to plan the resection, design the surgical guides, and design the reconstruction plate.
+\checkmark A Web meeting between the surgeon and the engineer is conducted to plan the resection, design the surgical guides, and design the reconstruction plate.